Ulle84/UllesSourceCode/CodeCreator/Notes.md

 # ToDo
 ## General
-* Preview-Area -> ComboBox on top with selection of files?
 * check occurences of friend classes
 * CodeHelper -> get Interfacename etc --> all conventions (trailing I etc) should be encapsulated -> same procedure for member